 Your water heater is an essential component of your plumbing system.
 Without it, you wouldn’t have access to hot water throughout your home.
 Unfortunately, your water heater could be a source of headaches for you if you don’t maintain it.
 The system could fail and cost you hundreds of dollars.
-However, you can avoid expensive water heater repairs by maintaining your heater using these five maintenance tips.
+However, you can avoid expensive water heater repairs by keeping your heater using these five maintenance tips.

 1 – Insulate Your Water Heater